WHOIS Domain Lookup for Agencies: Complete Guide

 Also read: What Are DNS Records?
 Understanding the Basics

 Understanding how to access and interpret WHOIS data empowers you to make informed decisions about domain names and online security.
-With that foundation, let’s dive into how to perform a WHOIS domain lookup step-by-step to get the information you need quickly and easily.
+With that foundation, let’s dive into how to perform a domain WHOIS check step-by-step to get the information you need quickly and easily.

 How to get WHOIS information updated: A step-by-step guide

-This tool helps you uncover important information about any domain name.
-Whether you’re checking availability, researching competitors or verifying ownership, here’s how to do it step by step.
+A WHOIS domain lookup helps you uncover important domain registration info about any domain name.
+Whether you’re checking availability, researching competitors or verifying domain owner details, here’s how to do it step by step.

 1. Visit a WHOIS lookup tool

-Begin by selecting a trustworthy WHOIS lookup tool.
-Popular options include the Bluehost Domain search., ICANN Lookup, Whois.com and MXToolBox.
-These platforms provide quick access to public WHOIS records with easy-to-use interfaces.
-Our tool is especially useful if you’re already managing domains through your Bluehost account.
+Start by selecting a reliable WHOIS domain lookup tool.
+Popular options include the Bluehost WHOIS Lookup tool, ICANN Lookup, Whois.com and MXToolBox.
+These tools provide quick access to public WHOIS records with user-friendly interfaces.
+Our tool is especially convenient if you’re already managing domains through your Bluehost account.

 2. Enter the domain name

-Type the complete domain name you want to search,be sure to include the correct extension (like .com, .net or .org).
-Double-check the spelling to avoid inaccurate results.
-Some tools also allow subdomain searches or filters based on availability, age or ownership history.
+Type the complete domain name you want to search, including the correct extension (.com, .net, .org).
+Double-check for typos to avoid inaccurate results.
+Some lookup tools allow domain WHOIS checks by subdomain or filter results by domain age and ownership history.

 Also read: What is a Subdomain, Why Use One and How Do They Impact SEO?

-If you’re managing domains with advanced configurations, you may also need to update DNS settings.
+If you’re managing advanced domain configurations, you may also need to update DNS server address settings.
 For instance, adding a CNAME record can point a subdomain to another service.
-Always follow your hosting provider’s guidelines to avoid errors.
+Always follow your hosting provider’s instructions to avoid DNS server errors.

 Also read: How to Add a CNAME Record: The Ultimate Guide (2025)